The French press is an excellent method for brewing coffee. That is; if you do it correctly.

 That way you’ll be able to steep the coffee for a shorter time and be able to use less grounds.
 It’s simply much more efficient.

 The main argument people have for going coarse is that it somehow ‘prevents sediment from getting into the cup,’ but that is just nonsense.
-You can get a clean cup, even with a finer grind size.
+You can get a relatively clean cup, even with a finer grind size.
+Just pour calmly, and everything will be fine.

 #2: Use The correct French Press brew ratio